 On my latest visit to Ecole Polytechnique Federale de Lausanne (EPFL) I had the opportunity to quickly visit the Pierre Soulages exhibition that has held in the Art Lab.
-This exhibition, as I described earlier was meant to show what the future of Art exhibitions may be.
+This exhibition was meant to show what the future of Art exhibitions may be.
 Next to the paintings by Soulages EPFL has placed various equipment (technological and less technological) to better understand Soulages’ work.

 I’ll keep the VR thing for the end and will start with two educational devices that I found very interesting :

 - a wall with the different shades of black used by Soulage and the materials used to produce each black tone.
 Once you have seen this palette of blacks, you better understand that there is no such thing as “a” black

 - a wall covered with myriad round metal plates that mimic the light effects Soulages wanted to produce in his paintings